Age of Paranoia

-Age of Paranoia is the sixth studio album by Dutch punk hardcore crossover thrash band Vitamin X. It was released on May 18, 2018, through Southern Lord Records.
+Age of Paranoia is the sixth studio album by Dutch punk hardcore crossover thrash band Vitamin X. It was released on 18 May 2018 through Southern Lord Records.

 Recording and release

 Age of Paranoia was recorded at Amsterdam Recording Company in Amsterdam, Netherlands and mixed by Igor Wouters.
 It was announced in March 2018 that the band had signed with Southern Lord Records.
-On April 12, the track "Modern Man" was premiered as a single through Bandcamp.
-The full album was released on May 18, 2020, on compact disc, LP, and via digital download and streaming.
-A second song "Flip the Switch" was premiered April 27 through Revolver (magazine) featuring special guest J Mascis of Dinosaur Jr. playing a two-minute-plus guitar solo played on Emmerik's 1980 Gibson SG.
+On 12 April the track "Modern Man" was premiered as a single through Bandcamp.
+The full album was released on 18 May 2020 on compact disc, LP, and via digital download and streaming.
+A second song "Flip the Switch" was premiered on 27 April through Revolver featuring special guest J Mascis of Dinosaur Jr. playing a two-minute-plus guitar solo played on Emmerik's 1980 Gibson SG.
 Another guest on the album is guitarist Bubba Dupree formerly of Void (band), Soundgarden and more recently Brant Bjork playing on the song "Rollercoaster Ride".